“They motivate us to play, be affectionate, seek adventure, and be loyal.”

 As you know these dogs bark more, so you can even train to control this habit by socializing to ensure he gets plenty of attention and become used to people.

-So, overall we can say, these dogs are easy to handle, active and playful; however, most of the time they show laziness which is quite natural.
+So, overall we can say, these dogs are easy to handle, active and playful; however, most of the time they show quite natural laziness.

 “Maltese Poodle Mix Training”